 Who is BlueVine?

-BlueVine, formerly known as BlueVine Capital, is based out of Redwood City, CA, and was founded by Eyal Lifshitz, Moti Shatner, and Nir Klar.
+BlueVine is based out of Redwood City, CA, and was founded by Eyal Lifshitz, Moti Shatner, and Nir Klar.
 Lifshitz was a venture capitalist who used to work at Greylock Partners and started BlueVine in 2013.

-BlueVine offers online business banking services and their primary product is a business checking account – BlueVine Business Checking.
-BlueVine uses The Bancorp Bank for their banking service (FDIC insured up to $250,000) and BlueVine has an A+ rating with the Better Business Bureau.
+BlueVine offers online business banking services and their primary product is a business checking account, BlueVine Business Checking.
+BlueVine uses Coastal Community Bank for their banking service and is FDIC-insured for up to $3 million, which is significantly higher than the usual $250,000.
+This means you can keep more money within one institution.
+BlueVine has an A+ rating with the Better Business Bureau.

-They also offer a variety of financing options such as invoice factoring, loans, and lines of credit.
+They also offer financing options such as a line of credit and credit card.

 BlueVine Business Checking

 The BlueVine Business Checking account is their flagship product and it’s everything you would expect from a business checking account — plus it even pays interest.

 There are no monthly fees, you get unlimited transactions, live support, and 2.00% APY interest on your balances of up to $250,000 (if you meet a monthly activity goal).
 There is no minimum deposit, no minimum balance, no monthly service fees, and no insufficient funds fees.